-When a team forfeits a single match, the opponent will be awarded match points for a win and will be credited with shots for and against equal to the average of all other winning results during that round of play for the entire event (not just a single pool).
-The team in default will receive shots for and against equal to the average of all losing results during that round of play for the entire event (not just a single pool).
+When a team forfeits a single match, the opponent will be awarded match points for a win, 2 set points in set play format, and will be credited with shots for and against equal to the average of all other winning results during that round of play for the entire event (not just a single pool).
+The team in default will receive shots for and against equal to the average of all losing results during that round of play for the entire event (not just a single pool), as well as 0 set points in set play format.